1cYinfinity/ShadowForge/README.md

 Disclaimer: This script is intended for educational purposes only.
 Use responsibly and respect the terms of service of any online platform.
 The author and contributors are not responsible for any misuse or consequences arising from the use of this script.

-Get ready to revel in the chaos, but remember – with great power comes great responsibility, or in our case, absolute chaos! 😎💀

-Dive into the shadows, where ShadowForge awaits: because ordinary scripts are for the weak! 🌑🔥